pepicrft/ppineraes-old/posts/2021-03-16-data-driven-open-source.md

 ---
 layout: post
-title: "Data-driven open source"
+title: 'Data-driven open source'
-categories: ["tuist", "open source"]
+categories: ['tuist', 'open source']
 ---

 Yesterday, we announced that Tuist has now [stats](https://stats.tuist.io) that allows us to understand how users use the tool and therefore, invest our time working on Tuist more wisely.